hnrkndrssn/hwapp/README.md

 ## Adding this section
 With a bit more details

-Round up no. 1
+- Round up no. 1
-Round up no. 2
+- Round up no. 2
+- This is it y'all